saitaro/Recipe-API/README.md

 # Recipe-API

 The API for the recipe service.
+To be married to a React front-end.